ucsc-ospo/ucsc-ospo.github.io/content/report/osre24/uchicago/chameleontroviredesign/20240722-aliciaem/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
   caption: "UI redesign and low prototype of Trovi dashboard using Figma"
-  focal_point: "Center"
+  focal_point: Center
   preview_only: false
 ---

 Hello!
 My name is {{% mention aliciaem %}}, and I'm a graduate research assistant at the University of Missouri – Columbia, pursuing a PhD in Computer Science.
 This summer, I'm working on a project to [improve user experience reproducibility through a redesign of TROVI](/project/osre24/uchicago/trovi/), as part of the Summer of Reproducibility (SoR) program.
 I'm excited to be working with two fabulous mentors, {{% mention keahey %}}, and {{% mention mpowers %}}. .